mozillascience/studyGroup/lessons/githubPages/lesson.md

 The lesson will cover:

-- What Github Pages are, why you might want to use them
+- What GitHub Pages are, why you might want to use them
-- Creating a Github Pages site
+- Creating a GitHub Pages site
   - Online: using the Automatic Page Generator
   - Locally: using Git and Jekyll
 - Jekyll Basics

-## Why (and What) are Github Pages
+## Why (and What) are GitHub Pages

-Github Pages are a feature of Github that allows users to host static websites for individuals, projects, or organizations from a repository
+Github Pages are a feature of GitHub that allows users to host static websites for individuals, projects, or organizations from a repository

 #### Static vs. Dynamic Websites